WoR-Workinprogress-images_1.4.1.jpg

 Surround sound, 16 minutes (looped)

 The sound recordings were made using a variety of microphones, including hydrophones and geophones, revealing multiple acoustic dimensions of marine environments.
 From the North Sea, we hear the sounds of waves, birds, fish, crustacean stridulations, and dolphin whistles.
-From the Arctic, we can hear seals, whales, the rubbing and melting of sea ice, air bubbles escaping from melting glaciers, vibrations emitted by ice…etc. Anthropogenic noise includes boat sounds from both regions, as well as metallic impacts and pile-driving sounds from the North Sea.
+From the Arctic, we can hear seals, whales, the rubbing and melting of sea ice, air bubbles escaping from melting glaciers and vibrations emitted by ice.
+Anthropogenic noise includes boat sounds from both regions, as well as metallic impacts and pile-driving sounds from the North Sea.

 The sound montage of Waves of Resonance was influenced by research on the psychological impact of listening to marine sounds.
 This study, conducted in collaboration with Dr. Marine Severin, is based on workshops involving a diverse range of participants in the UK, Belgium and France.
-Workshop partners include the Flanders Marine Institute (VLIZ), the Royal College of Art, and La Chapelle Jeanne d’Arc Contemporary Art Centre of National Interest.
+Research workshop partners include the Flanders Marine Institute (VLIZ), the Royal College of Art, and La Chapelle Jeanne d’Arc Contemporary Art Centre of National Interest.

 Waves of Resonance expresses itself through a series of iterations that continue to evolve over time.
 Similar to the research workshops, every iteration of the soundpiece will provide new insights, creating a feedback loop of new research for the next iteration of the project.